dmazin/dmazin.github.io/_posts/2024-02-19-submodules.md

 ## A day in the life of someone who doesn't understand submodules
 Ah, 2012.
 What a time to be a "full-stack engineer"!
 I wonder what contributions await me on the main branch!

-(For the sake of readabitlity, in this article, instead of using real commit SHAs, I'm going to use fake descriptive ones)
+(For the sake of readability, in this article, instead of using real commit SHAs, I'm going to use fake descriptive ones.)

 Let's pull to make sure I'm up-to-date with the remote.